Prince Henry's Room in Fleet Street is one of the few houses in London which survive today from before the Great Fire of London in 1666.

 In 1900 it was discovered that there was a false front on the building incorporating eight carved panels.
 Behind this was the original 17th century half-timbered front, shorn of its bay windows but entirely preserved by the thick layers of paint which covered the whole front.
 The facade now appears in its original form.

 Inside the building the main feature of interest is the large room on the first floor.
 Originally panelled in oak, only the portion on the west side of the room now remains.
 The remaining panelling and the chimney piece are Georgian and of pine.

 The great treasure of the house is the ceiling, one of the best remaining Jacobian enriched plaster ceilings in London.
 In the centre of the design are the Prince of Wales feathers, and the letters PH in a star-shaped border.

-Prince Henry's Room was transferred to the City of London in 1969 from the Greater London Council.
+Prince Henry's Room was 'returned' to the City of London in 1969 from the Greater London Council.

-Prince Henry's Room is at 17 Fleet Street, London EC4.
+Note: Prince Henry's Room is currently closed.
+It can however be found at 17 Fleet Street.